elizabethcook21/Teiko/README.md

 2. people: Contains patient metadata such as subject ID, age, sex, treatment, response status, and a foreign key reference to the project.
 3. samples: Stores individual sample measurements including cell counts, sample type, time from treatment start, and a foreign key reference to the patient.

 Obviously, with more information this database could be expanded and improved.
 For now, the projects table could store more specific information about the project and has a one to many relationship with people.
 The people table contains metadata about each person and has a one to many relationship with samples.
 Samples store information about the specific sample, such as cell counts and sample type.
+This could easily scale with many more projects, people, and samples.

 Each project can have many people and each person can have many samples.